aprakas2/spanqit/README.md

 System.out.println(foaf.getQueryString());
 ==> PREFIX foaf: <http://xmlns.com/foaf/0.1/>
 ```
->**Note:** All query elements created by Spanqit implement the `QueryElement` interface, which provides the `getQueryString()` method.
-This can be used to get the String representing the SPARQL syntax of element called on.
+>**Hint:** All query elements created by Spanqit implement the `QueryElement` interface, which provides the `getQueryString()` method.
+This can be used to get the String representing the SPARQL syntax of any element.

 ### Graph Patterns
+Graph patterns come from the more aptly named `GraphPatterns` class.